-20. EVENTS SUBSEQUENT TO THE STATEMENT OF FINANCIAL POSITION DATE for the year ended 31 December 2020
+20. EVENTS SUBSEQUENT TO THE STATEMENT OF FINANCIAL POSITION DATE

 There has not arisen since the end of the financial year any item, transaction or event of a material and unusual nature likely, in the opinion of the Directors, to affect substantially the operations of the Authority, the results of those operations or the state of affairs of the Authority in subsequent financial years.